abalfoort/iso-constructor/README.md

 ## Build ISOs
 Builds the ISO and creates a sha256 file.

+If you installed packages that are not in the repository but you want to keep installed you can edit the keep-packages file:

+cp -v /usr/share/iso-constructor/keep-packages ~/.iso-constructor/

+Note: to keep all packages you can simply write an asterisk (*) in the keep-packages file.

 # GRUB AND ISOLINUX

 To customize/translate the Grub and Isolinux boot menus you can create and edit the templates in ~/.iso-constructor/: